CrowdHailer/useful-music/README.md

 - random pieces are hardcoded to 4
 - generate styles from asset files
 - use relative links in templates
-- Generalise context object for public pages user %{id: maybe(string), currency_preference: "USD" | "GBP" | "EUR"}
-  shopping_basket %{id: string, number_of_purchases: number, price :number}
-  Would be nice to call these messages but don't care
 - Handle invalid content values or assume octet content. check RFC.
 - create piece tests, generalise form, push upload content to db.
-- improve session api, note response will overwrite session if it lives in a single location.

 ```elixir
 Try.for do